 Rising Temperature and Full Radiator Tank

-Solutions of a bad thermostat
+Solutions for a faulty thermostat

 Replace Thermostat/Test It